HathorNetwork/hathor-wallet/QA.md

     1. Try to create the token and receive an error that you don't have enough HTR.

 1. **Wallet screen**
-    1. It shows a red label with the testnet name in the top right corner of the screen.
     1. Copy the address and send 10.00 HTR from another wallet to this address.
     1. Check that the transaction appears in the list, the balance was updated and the address also changed.
     1. Click on 'Generate new address' and validate it has changed.